Mindgamesnl/FireIO/documentation/performance.md

 </p>

 # Fire-IO Performance
 Performance is really important for high scalable applications.
 FireIO is built to handle as many clients as quickly as possible.
-A few tests (including the code to run them for yourself) are avalible down below.
+A few tests (including the code to run them for yourself) are available down below.

 The setup:
  - One Fire-IO server with rate limiting disabled and a thread pool with the size of `16` threads
  - All tests ran on localhost
  - Tests are ran on a mid rage pc (quad core intel I5 with 8GB ram) running Ubuntu
  - Java 8
- - Socket testingan is done with a socket test script (see below this page)
+ - Socket testing is done with a socket test script (see below this page)
- - Restfull testing is done with siege for Ubuntu (command: `siege --time 5s http://localhost:80`)
+ - Restful testing is done with siege for Ubuntu (command: `siege --time 5s http://localhost:80`)

 # Rest endpoints
-Fire-IO has a build in web server to run restfull API's.
+Fire-IO has a build in web server to run restful API's.

-The restfull handler and service can handle up to `18940` requests per second!
+The restful handler and service can handle up to `18940` requests per second!

 Test results:
 ```text